Windz-GameDev/CAP-4874-Intro-to-Data-Analytics-Lab-3/README.md

 Intro:

 This is my lab 3 assignment for the CAP4784 Introduction to Data Analytics class at UNF.
 I uploaded this project to become more comfortable using Sourcetree and Github to showcase my work, and build my coding portfolio.
+More details about the actual functionality of the repository can be found in the description section.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------